 A weekly podcast

 To the best of our knowledge there isn't a weekly podcast out there covering the Mental Capacity Act.
 So we've decided to create one ourselves!
-The first episode will be released in early June 2019 - click here for more details.
+The first episodes were released on 10th June 2019 - click here for more details.
 You can listen to them for free from any type of computer with an Internet connection, but if you want to download them and listen to them on the go on your tablet or mobile device (as most people do) then you'll need a podcast player app.
 You have two choices:

 - To do this for free, you'll need to download the Patreon app from iTunes (for Apple devices) or Google Play (for Android devices) by clicking the logo below.
-The app is free to download and free to use - all you will need is a Patreon account which again is completely free to set up.
+The app is free to download and free to use.

-- Or, if you prefer to use your favourite podcast player app, for example the one that comes pre-installed on iPhones and iPads, then you'll need to become a Bronze, Silver or Gold Patron to the podcast (Bronze subscriptions start at $5.00 per month, which is the equivalent of about £3.75 per month).
-Click on the thumbs below for more details and explore the "Tiers" information panel.
+- Or, if you would prefer to use your favourite podcast player app, for example the one that comes pre-installed on iPhones and iPads, then you'll need to become a Bronze, Silver or Gold Patron to the podcast (Bronze subscriptions start at $5.00 per month, which is the equivalent of about £3.95 per month).
+Click on the logo below for more details and explore the "Tiers" information panel.

 There is also a Facebook discussion group linked to the podcast which you are very welcome to join now if you wish.
 We hope this will become a busy and vibrant place to discuss all aspects of the Mental Capacity Act and the Deprivation of Liberty Safeguards and the Liberty Protection Safeguards.
 It's a closed group, so you'll need to request permission to join.
 We'll also be posting items on Twitter and Linkedin.